 Design & Technology

-Design Technology schemes are planned ensuring three key strands which are taught across a year: textiles, food and structures/ mechanisms.
-Lessons are planned following a planning sequence: evaluation of a product, teach a new skill, design own product, begin to make product, refine and improve, teach additional skill and test and evaluate.
+The Design and Technology curriculum is taught through three strands of structures and mechanisms, textiles and nutrition.
+The key skills and knowledge have been mapped out across the school to ensure a clear progression between year groups.
+Design and Technology lessons are planned following a sequence: evaluation of a product, teach a new skill, design a new product, make new product, refine and improve, teach additional skill, test and evaluate.

 The Whole School Overview below maps out when each Design Technology unit is taught:

 How is the Subject Content from the National Curriculum Covered?